 Timing does seem to matter.
-Recent research shows that later bedtimes lead to depression, risk-taking behavior, addiction, and day-time sleepiness in adolescents.
-One study shows that delayed bedtimes have shown to have poor metabolic effects in adult women, increasing insulin resistance and weight.
+Recent research shows that later bedtimes lead to depression, risk-taking behavior, addiction, and daytime sleepiness in adolescents.
+One study shows that delayed bedtimes have poor metabolic effects in adult women, and increase insulin resistance and weight.

-However, research doesn’t usually distinguish between short sleep duration and the timing of sleep.
-One exception is the growing amount of research on night shift work, which shows detrimental effects.
+There is a growing amount of research on night shift work, which shows detrimental effects.
 In fact, there is a condition called “Shift Work Disorder.”

 The yin and yang circadian hormones: cortisol and melatonin

-When it’s light, cortisol is secreted.
-Cortisol is our wake-up hormone (yang, light, warm, activating).
-In fact, we should secrete 50% of our cortisol in the first 30 minutes of waking.
-When it’s dark, melatonin is secreted.
-Melatonin is our go-to-sleep hormone (yin, dark, cool, nourishing, restorative).
+When it’s light, you secrete cortisol, which is your wake-up hormone (yang, light, warm, activating).
+In fact, you should secrete 50% of your cortisol in the first 30 minutes you’re awake.
+When it’s dark, you secrete melatonin, your go-to-sleep hormone (yin, dark, cool, nourishing, restorative).
 These hormones oppose each other.
 When one is high the other is low.

-Without testing, there are ways you can figure out if your circadian hormones are off-line.
+Without testing, there are other ways to figure out if your circadian hormones are disrupted.